Lockpickers-United/Belt-Ranking-System/karatebelts.md

 3. If the SFIC lock is currently in a lock body, such as a padlock, use the Control key to remove the core
 4. Use the Operating key to turn the plug 180º and show to the camera that the pins are present through the holes in the bottom of the lock.
 5. You may now put the lock core back into a lock body or vice, but the lock must remain in frame for the remainder of the video.
-6. Pick the lock to both operating and control.
+6. Pick the lock to both operating and control (picking to one of the two shearlines is good for Blue)

 You may pick the lock before showing the lock verification steps above, but the lock must remain in frame for the entirety of the video